natekistler/Apple_Health/README.md

 # Files
 XMLtoCSV.py coverts the export.xml file (export file from apple health apple) to a CSV file in a directory entitled 'XMLtoCSV'

+HeartRate_DayofweekViolin takes heart rate data from CSV file created from XMLtoCSV.py and creates violin plots categorized by day the day of the week.